 02-10-1958 John Yang – Born in Chillicothe, Ohio.
 He is a Chinese-American newscaster and journalist.
 Yang is an American Peabody Award-winning television news correspondent, commentator, and journalist.
 He is one of only a few openly gay national television correspondents.

 02-10-1967 Laura Dern – Born in Los Angeles, California.
 She is an LGBT supporter.
 She played Ellen’s love interest when she came out on her show in the famous 1997 “The Puppy Episode.”
 On the April 24, 2007 airing of DeGeneres’s talk show, Dern revealed she did not work for more than a year following her appearance in that episode because of resulting backlash, but nevertheless called it an “extraordinary experience and opportunity.”
 She is an American actress, film director, and producer.
 She was nominated for an Academy Award for Best Actress in 1991 for her performance in the film Rambling Rose.
 In 2014 she received her second Academy Award nomination for the work in the film Wild.
+In 2020, she won the Academy Award for Best Supporting Actress in the film Marriage Story.
 She is the daughter of Bruce Dern and Diane Ladd.

 02-10-1968 Anne R. Kaiser – Born in Washington, D.C.
 She is a member of the Maryland House of Delegates.
 In 2014 she was elected to her fourth term as one of three members of the House of Delegates from Maryland’s 14th District.
 Beginning with the 2015 legislative session, Anne serves as the Majority Leader in the Maryland House of Delegates.
 On February 23, 2013, Kaiser became engaged to her long-time partner, Nancy C. Lineman.
 They were married on November 2nd, 2013.
 The couple lives in the Calverton neighborhood of Silver Spring with their 3 cats and 1 dog.